FaithGS-CRO/Faith-s-Portfolio/README.md

 ## Key Insights

 - Sales performance varies significantly across different regions.
-- Apple+ care, Case/cover and screen protector are the highest selling accessori
+- Apple+ care, Case/cover and screen protector are the highest selling accessories
-- september is the month with the highest number of sales with apple watch s8 GPS highest sales
+- september is the month with the highest number of sales
 - Deharadun is the region with the highest sales
 - 1phone 14 (128) is the highest selling product
 - Monthly sales trends show fluctuations, indicating possible seasonal demand.